 Additionally, the development of the Dignity Restoration Project’s approach and design continues to be informed by the community, work of the Coalition for Property Tax Justice, feedback from the People's Forum, and data gathered from affected Detroiters.

 • DRP is not directly working with the City.
 However, we are in continuous conversation and would welcome the opportunity to collaborate with our local leaders in ways that create more opportunities for Detroiters.
-Currently, City Council President Mary Sheffield is a DRP board member.
-Additionally, Wayne County Executive Warren Evans has expressed his support.

 • The Global Development Incubator (GDI) is an incubator for transformational development ventures, where we deploy our teams to incubate social impact solutions.